mattyfew/lectures/three_js/README.md

 `PerpectiveCamera(fov, aspect, near, far)`

 These parameters make up the [viewing frustum](https://en.wikipedia.org/wiki/Viewing_frustum) of a camera.
+More info on this can be found in the [Three.js docs](https://threejs.org/docs/index.html#api/cameras/PerspectiveCamera).

 The *renderer* is used to display our beautifully crafted scenes using WebGL.